kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/final-assessments.md

 **Due date: November 20th, 2022**

 For your second final assessment, you have been working in groups of 4-5 students to carry out a self-directed learning project.
 Note that you have been working on this project since week 2 by completing the "Final Presentation Milestones''.
 Your goal for the project was to select a topic that your group wanted to learn about, create a learning plan as a group, implement the learning plan, create a video lesson that teaches your group's topic to the rest of your classmates, evaluate and reflect on the overall experience.
-S

 The milestones for this project were as follows: